Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 • Red should be higher than Green.
 Green should be higher than Blue.
 This pattern is universal to all skin tones, regardless of age or ethnicity.

-• Each color should have at least a 2% difference, usually more, between it and the next number.
+• Each color should have at least a 2% difference – usually more – between it and the next number.
 Do you know how to identify a pure gray?
-That is a pixel that measures exactly the same in its Red, Green and Blue numbers.
-So skin whose RGB numbers are very close to each other is going to look gray.
-Not very appealing, right?
+That is a pixel that measures exactly the same in its Red, Green, and Blue numbers.
+So skin with RGB numbers that are very close to each other is going to look gray.
+Not very natural or appealing, right?

 • If any colors measure 94% or above, you probably have overexposure to deal with.